bloom-housing/bloom/docs/pull_request_template.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] I have assigned reviewers
+- [ ] I have updated the changelog to include a description of my changes